variar/grav-plugin-unitegallery/README.md

 	 |--image02.jpg.meta.yaml
 ```

-Content of `gallery.md` can be like this (it just disables twig caching for this subpage):
+Content of `gallery.md` can be like this:
 ```
 ---
-never_cache_twig: true
+title: My fancy gallery
 ---
 ```

-And `modular.md` just includes child pages:
+And `modular.md` simply includes child pages:
 ```
 ---
 title: My Gallery Page